akauppi/GroundLevel-firebase-es/README.md

 - `firebase`
   - `npm install -g firebase-tools`

-Note that we don't use Vue CLI.
-It's not strictly needed for creating or running a Vue project.
-Instead, we use rollup.js for building and Firebase Hosting for deployments.

 >💡 From time to time, run the `npm install -g firebase-tools` command again, to update the tools.
 Especially worth it if you run into problems.

+Note that we DO NOT need: Babel, Vue CLI.

 Developed with Firebase 8.0.1 on macOS